kompalas/flexaf/README.md

   Look-Up Table (LUT)-based hardware cost modeling for analog feature extraction.

 - 🔗 **End-to-End Pipeline**
   Supports flexible, mixed-signal wearables for healthcare at the extreme edge.
+All MLP designs are **fully evaluated** in hardware using EDA tools (e.g., Synopsys suite).

 ---